How much is the Medicare late enrollment penalty? Learn how Part B and Part D penalties are calculated, how long they last, and how to avoid them.

 Medicare Part B Penalty (Medical Insurance)

-The Part B penalty is one of the most common and costly.
+The Part B penalty is one of the most significant and long-lasting.

 Medicare Part D Penalty (Prescription Drug Coverage)